libvips/libvips/_posts/2025-03-20-introduction-to-nip4.md

 nip4 is a free spreadsheet-like GUI for the [libvips image processing library](https://www.libvips.org/) with binaries for Linux, Windows and Mac.
-You can use it to build image processing pipelines, and then execute them on large datasets.
+You can use it to build image processing pipelines and then execute them on large datasets.
 These pipelines can get quite complex --- I've made systems with over 10,000 operations chained together.